Key Takeaways

 Speed and Certainty in a Shifting Market

 When inventory is rising and days on market are increasing, time is the enemy of sellers.
 Every additional week on market costs money in carrying costs and risks further price softening.
-Cash offers provide what the traditional market increasingly cannot: a definitive close date, guaranteed proceeds, and no risk of deal collapse from financing contingencies or appraisal gaps.
+Cash offers can provide what the traditional market increasingly cannot: a definitive close date, proceeds without financing contingencies, and no risk of deal collapse from appraisal gaps.

 Military PCS Urgency

 Service members receiving PCS orders often have rigid timelines.
-When you need to report to a new duty station in 30-60 days, waiting 55+ days for a traditional sale is not an option.
-Cash sales that close in 7-14 days align with military timelines, and military sellers are increasingly choosing cash marketplaces over the uncertainty of a traditional listing.
+When you need to report to a new duty station in 30 to 60 days, waiting 98-plus days for a traditional sale is not a realistic option.
+Cash sales that can close in 7 to 14 days align with military timelines, and military sellers are increasingly turning to cash buyers over the uncertainty of a traditional listing.

 New Construction Is Making Traditional Sales Harder

-When buyers have the option of a brand-new home with builder financing, resale properties — especially those needing work — face an uphill battle in the traditional market.
-Sellers who have been sitting on market for weeks or months without competitive offers are discovering that the cash investor market provides a reliable alternative.
+When buyers have the option of a brand-new home with builder financing, resale properties, especially those needing work, face an uphill battle in the traditional market.
+Sellers who have been on market for weeks or months without strong offers are discovering that cash investors provide a reliable alternative.

-A single "we buy houses" company has zero incentive to offer a fair price.
-But a marketplace that broadcasts your property to 500+ competing investors changes the dynamic entirely.
-When investors know they are bidding against each other, they cannot lowball.
-San Antonio's affordability, military demand, and strong rental fundamentals mean investors are highly motivated to win — pushing offers higher even in a softening market.
+A single "we buy houses" company has little incentive to offer a fair price.
+But submitting your property to Propcash's network of investors changes the dynamic.
+When multiple investors review the same property, offers may be stronger than what a single buyer would propose.
+San Antonio's affordability, military demand, and strong rental fundamentals mean investors are motivated, which can work in a seller's favor even in a softening market.

 Frequently Asked Questions